philipp-baumann/simplerspec/README.md

 * `ggplot2 `: Alternative plotting system for R, based on the grammar of graphics.
 See [here](http://ggplot2.org/).
 * `caret `: Classification and regression training.
 A set of functions that attempt to streamline the process for creating predictive models.
 See [here](http://topepo.github.io/caret/index.html) for details.

 Consistent and reproducible data and metadata management is an important prerequisite for spectral model development.
-Therefore, different outputs should be stored as R objects in a consistent way using R data structures.
+Therefore, simplerspec functions are based on storing spectral data and related data in R data structures which keep their relations within observations (rows, single samples).
 Simplerspec functions uses tibble data frames as principal data structures because they allow to store lists within the well-known data frame structures.
 Lists are flexible data structures and can e.g. contain other lists, vectors, data.frames, or matrices.

 List-columns features provided within the tibble framework are an excellent base to work with functional programming tools in R, which allows to efficiently write code.
 Simplerspec internally uses popular functional programming extension tools provided by the `purrr` package for processing and transforming spectra.
 For learning more, I would recommend
 [this nice purrr list-column tutorial](https://jennybc.github.io/purrr-tutorial/ls13_list-columns.html) provided by Jenny Brian.
+Further, simplerspec well integrates with the data processing API provided by the dplyr package, which makes spectroscopic analysis tidy and easy to understand.

 # Example workflow